ByteWelder/ByteWelder.com/_posts/2019-08-12-surface-go-linux-mint.markdown

 ---
 layout: post
-title:  "Installing Mint Linux on Surface Go"
+title:  "Installing Linux Mint on a Surface Go"
 date:   2019-08-13 00:28:00 +0200
 categories: posts
 excerpt_separator: <!--more-->
 ---

-This is a step-by-step guide describing the steps I took to install Mint 19.2 on a Surface Go device as the sole OS.
+This is a step-by-step guide describing the steps I took to install Linux Mint 19.2 on a Surface Go device as the sole OS.

 <!--more-->